SRIRAM-VIGNESH-V/Predator/README.md

 # Predator
-Networks Forensic tool for sniffing network traffic with Python for live capture observation or PCAP creation and analysis.
+Predator is a network forensic tool for live network traffic and Pcap analysis.

 # Predator Modes of Operation: Live, Read, Write